BlueBrain/Deflect/doc/StereoStreaming.md

 The ImageWrapper takes an additional View parameter.

 API changes to the Stream class:
-* asyncSend is deprecated but work as before, but only for mono views
+* asyncSend is renamed to sendAndFinish, asyncSend forwards and is deprecated
 * send and finish are now asynchronous and return a future instead of bool

 The send operation sends one tile of one eye pass to the server.
 The finishFrame